M0JXD/batch-ping-utility/README.md

 ## About

 A friend of mine needed a way to ping a group of IP addresses easily to check some old equipment that operates over CAN.
-These pieces of equipment are notorious for "forgetting" their static IP, but usually repsond to another. <br />
+These pieces of equipment are notorious for "forgetting" their static IP, but usually respond to another if you can find it. <br />
 Of course using Powershell/Bash is the usual solution but I said I'd make him a little GUI utility to make his life that little bit easier.

 ## Usage guide